maidsafe/safe_network/README.md

 We follow the [Conventional Commits](https://www.conventionalcommits.org/) specification for all commits.
 Please make sure your commit messages adhere to this standard.

-### Remove

-- Command: `remove`
-- Description: Removes a `safenode` service.
-- Options:
-  - `--peer-id`: Peer ID of the service to remove.
-Optional.
-  - `--service-name`: Name of the service to remove.
-Optional.
-  - `--keep-directories`: Set this flag to keep the node's data and log directories.
-Optional.
-- Usage: `safenode-manager remove [OPTIONS]`

-This command must run as the root user on Linux/macOS and the Administrator user on Windows.

-Removes the node and its data/log directories.
-The node must be stopped before running this command.

 ## License